Table of Contents

 There are no geographic requirements.
 However, it should be noted that some states offer additional SSI assistance beyond what is available at a federal level.

-Supplemental Security Income is a cash payment made monthly directly to the individual.
-There are no restrictions on how the Supplemental Security Income payments can be spent.
-In the context of eldercare, the benefits can be used to pay for home or adult day care, assisted living or nursing home care and / or home modifications and medical equipment to enable aging in place.
+Supplemental Security Income is a cash payment made monthly directly to eligible individuals.
+There are no restrictions on how SSI payments can be spent.
+In the context of eldercare, the benefits can be used to pay for home or adult day care, assisted living or nursing home care, and / or home modifications and medical equipment to enable aging in place.

-For 2017, the maximum benefit amount is $735 for an individual and $1,103 for a married couple in which both spouses qualify.
-This is equal to an annual benefit of approximately $8,820 for an individual or $13,236 for a couple.
+For 2018, the maximum benefit amount is $750 for an individual and $1,125 for a married couple in which both spouses qualify.
+This is equal to an annual benefit of approximately $9,000 for an individual and $13,500 for a couple.

 The application process is extensive, as the Social Security Administration (SSA) must verify the applicant's income and their countable assets.
 Potential beneficiaries should expect the complete process from beginning an application to receiving the first benefit check to take anywhere from 3 - 6 months.
 Annual re-verification of finances is required.